gameblabla/retrostone2-remap-keyboard/README.md

-This is a small program that makes use of uinput to remap the buttons on the Retrostone 2.
+This is a small program that reads from the GPIO pins PC18 and PC22 respectively to toggle the brightness on the fly.

+This might be expanded in the future for other stuff.

+This used to be a uinput executable daemon but this is now used to toggle the brightness.